dropwizard/dropwizard/docs/source/manual/core.rst

 ``500 Internal Server Error`` is returned with the error messages and exception stack traces (if an exception was thrown).

-All Dropwizard services ship with the ``deadlocks`` health check installed by default, which uses Java 1.6's built-in thread deadlock detection to determine if any threads are deadlocked.
+All Dropwizard applications ship with the ``deadlocks`` health check installed by default, which uses Java 1.6's built-in thread deadlock detection to determine if any threads are deadlocked.

 .. _man-core-managed: